Home

 Amber - Amber-yellow berries superior in quality to the other yellows and comparable to most reds (which are generally better than the yellows).
 Fruits rather late.
 Not hardy in zone 3.

 Boyne - Dark red berries of good quality.
 Vigorous, very hardy plants.
 Recommended for colder areas.
-(My personal favourite:)
+(My personal favourite)

-Canby - Canes are nearly thornless.
+Canby - Canes are nearly thorn-less.
 Large, sweet red berries.

 Chief - Profuse small red berries, but of only fair quality.